 - Ligament of ovary – extends from the ovary to the fundus of the uterus.
 It then continues from the uterus to the connective tissue of the labium majus, as the round ligament of uterus.

-The ovaries receive arterial supply from the paired ovarian arteries.
-They arise directly from the abdominal aorta (inferior the renal arteries).
+The main arterial supply to the ovary is via the paired ovarian arteries.
+These arise directly from the abdominal aorta (inferior the renal arteries).
 There is also a contribution from the uterine arteries.

-Venous drainage is achieved by a pair of ovarian veins.
+Venous drainage is achieved by paired ovarian veins.
 The left ovarian vein drains into the left renal vein, and the right ovarian vein drains directly into the inferior vena cava.

 Lymph from the ovaries drains into the para-aortic nodes.